leonoverweel/resume/README.md

   - B.Sc.
 Computer Science and Engineering.
   - Participating in Honours Programme Delft, which involves earning 20 extra ECTS through research and interfacultary classes.
   - Finished freshman year with a 9.1 GPA (3rd in my class).
+  - Selected to study abroad at the National University of Singapore.
 - **Rye High School**, Rye, NY, USA _(2011 - 2015)_
   - 10 Advanced Placement courses.
   - Johns Hopkins Center for Talented Youth online physics course.